What is External Pentest and How to Do It?

 What is External Penetration Testing (EPT)?

-External penetration testing is a security assessment that simulates the tactics and techniques of real-world attackers to identify and exploit vulnerabilities in an organization’s external systems and networks.
-It is conducted by an external security team that encompasses a detailed source code review, and manual inspections.
+External penetration testing is a process that simulates real-world attacks originating from outside of your organization’s networks and systems.
+It is conducted by an external security team free of biases an in-house team may have and encompasses a detailed source code review and manual inspections.

-Note: Penetration testing of external systems – those accessible via the Internet – is also sometimes called external penetration testing.
-External systems usually include – web apps, networks, routers, switches, sub-domains, login systems, etc. This type of penetration testing is popularly known as Network penetration testing.
+Note: Penetration testing of systems accessible via the internet is also often called external penetration testing.
+These external systems typically include web applications, networks, routers, switches, subdomains, and login systems.
+This type of testing is commonly known as Network penetration testing.

 Stages in external penetration testing